sirgallo/ChanceXYZ/README.md

 ## What is it?

-Chance is a refundable lottery running on the Solana blockchain.
-This document covers the overall user flow between Solana programs and what happens once funds are deposited into the LP.
+Chance is a refundable lottery running on the `SOLANA` blockchain.
+This document covers the overall user flow between `SOLANA` programs and what happens once funds are deposited into the `LP`.

 ## Diagram